Manaslu Circuit Trek - 12 Days

 A view of Birendra Lake

 Sama Gaun is the perfect spot to pause, rest, and acclimatize on the Manaslu Circuit Trek.
 This village is situated in a high valley inhabited by Tibetans.
-You not only get to rest for a day but also can explore the village.
+You not only get to rest for a day, but you can also explore the village.
 Sama Gaun’s traditional Tibetan houses, together with warm and friendly people, make this village special.
-It has a Buddhist Monastery located in the middle of it.
-The same features you see going all around this wonderful place – Tibetan architecture, prayer flags and chortens everywhere you look.

 You have plenty of time on your own here, and if interested, you just need to walk around to discover small gompas (monasteries).